Scripture as Interface. A Hermeneutical Reflection on a Concept based in Media Theory

 Following the proposed relational concept of authority, authority is constituted between reader and text in and around the event of reading and hearing.
 This understanding grounds in the doctrine of efficatia: for the believer, the authority of the scripture results from its effectiveness, i.e. that it leads to faith through the Holy Spirit.
 This efficatia proves itself again and again in the communion of believers through history.
 Therefore, the confidence in the biblical texts always precedes the reading of the individual Christian.30

 Here, the description of the Bible as interface touches pneumatology: This understanding of biblical texts as evangelion is always inspired by the Holy Spirit.
-Theologically, the description of Scripture as interface is to be specified as a function or service (Indienstnahme) by the Holy Spirit: It serves as an interface used by the Holy Spirit to open up the gospel.31 At this important point, related to the authority of Scripture, it is deprived of human action.
+Theologically, the description of Scripture as interface is to be specified as a function or service (Indienstnahme) by the Holy Spirit: It serves as an interface used by the Holy Spirit to open up the gospel.31 This event of “interfacing” is productive on both sides: While the Holy Spirit opens up the Gospel, this event needs active participation, especially interpretive work on the receiving end in order to become an communicative event.
+Alway aware, that this is the most unlikely case of “successfull" communication.

 Therefore, one has to differentiate carefully between possible readings of the Bible: Reading and listening to the biblical texts is not always an experience of the Holy Spirit but might also follow other interests and aims.
-Although every act of reading is an exploration, not every exploration of Scripture opens up the gospel.32 We can only experience the evangelion and as soon as we start to share our witness, our experience is hidden in our words, culture and communication setting.
-Being touched by the Holy Spirit in reading and understanding the evangelion in Scripture can only be witnessed intersubjectively, but not conclusively justified rationally.33
+Although every act of reading is an exploration, not every exploration of Scripture opens up the gospel.32 We can only experience the evangelion individually and in community - and as soon as we start to share our witness, our experiences are hidden in our words, culture and communication setting, our communication is more likely to fail than to suceed.
+Being touched by the Holy Spirit in reading and understanding the evangelion in Scripture can only be witnessed intersubjectively, but not conclusively justified rationally.33 Interpreting Scripture therefore means being part of a highly pluralistic community of witnesses to something, we may agree - or argue about - to call “evangelion” and are never able to cover.

 Interface-theory und Christology